gongahkia/yuho/README.md

 Yuho combats these issues by providing a [grammatically-validated](https://www.usna.edu/Users/cs/wcbrown/courses/F19SI413/lec/l07/lec.html) syntax core for Singapore Criminal Law that presents all possible consequences for a given offence, whilst providing an assurance of logical correctness to reduce the number of unit tests that must be written for a given computation.
 Additionally, Yuho is designed to be [exception-validated](https://www.reddit.com/r/learnjavascript/comments/y6663u/difference_between_input_validation_and_exception/) and [language-agnostic](https://softwareengineering.stackexchange.com/questions/28484/what-is-language-agnosticism-and-why-is-it-called-that), transpiling from a single formally-specified source of truth to multiple target outputs, encouraging the development of tools that leverage off Yuho's logical core.

-Getting into the specifics, Yuho provides the following three products.
+Getting into the specifics, Yuho provides the following four products.

-1. [Yuho](doc/syntax.md), a DSL made to be readable and codeable by lawyers
+1. [Yuho](./doc/syntax.md), a DSL made to be readable and codeable by lawyers
-2. [Formalised semantic](tests/) for legal reasoning modelled after the syntactical patterns of the law
+2. [Formalised semantic](./tests/) for legal reasoning modelled after the syntactical patterns of the law
-3. [Transpiler](src/secondary/) that transpiles to the below targets
+3. [Transpiler](./src/secondary/) that transpiles to the below targets
+4. [Web frontend](./web/) that displays a statute's logic as a flowchart

 ### Output formats